This article was first published in January 2022 and was updated in November 2024.

 As technology evolves, it’s transforming how people do everything from communicating to shopping.
 Because so much of what we do happens because of the internet, it’s more important than ever that we can rely on and trust the data fed through various applications and systems.
-Likewise, most organizations rely on a system of record to serve as the backbone for their most essential business processes.
+Likewise, most organizations rely on a system of record to serve as the backbone for their most essential business processes, enhancing data intelligence capabilities and ensuring data accuracy.

 A system of record (SOR) functions as a reference data source for a specific data element.
 It protects that information from other inconsistencies that can creep in when data gets handled and processed by other people in the company.
 For that reason, there must be strict checks and balances around who can access and make updates to the data in the system of record.